Parbelaez/personal-portfolio/README.md

 ### Known bugs

-- Firefox still does not support the 'has' selector, so the hamburger menu is not working properly in this browser, unless 'has' is manually activated in the browser's settings.
+- Firefox (desktop) still does not support the 'has' selector, so the hamburger menu is not working properly in this browser, unless 'has' is manually activated in the browser's settings.

 [How to activate 'has' in Firefox](https://developer.mozilla.org/en-US/docs/Web/CSS/:has)